 This can be accomplished with "External fractures" specified in the Wells and Perforations panel.
 For each fracture, you specify the location of the center of the fracture (x,y,z), the volume of fluid injected into the fracture, and the net pressure.
 Based on other input parameters, the code calculates an effective radius of the fracture.
 For simplicity, these external fractures are assumed circular and leakoff from the fractures is neglected (so that all of the injected fluid remains in the fracture without leaking off).
 These simplifying assumptions are adequate solely for this purpose of calculate stress shadow from previous stages.
 The fractures are assumed to be perpendicular to the minimum horizontal stress.
 Then, the analytical solution from Sneddon (1946) is used to calculate the stresses within the simulation problem domain.
-This approximate treatment allows the fractures in the simulation to feel the stress shadow from previous stages, without needing to do a detailed simulation of more than one stage.
+This approximate treatment allows the fractures in the simulation of more than one stage.